otrv4/otrv4/otrv4.md

 #### Pre-key message

 This is the first message of the DAKE.
 Bob sends it to Alice to commit to a choice of D-H key.
+A valid Pre-key message is generated as follows:

+1. Choose a random ephemeral D-H key pair:
+  * secret key `i` a random element from `Z_q` (446 bits).
+  * public key `G1*i`

+A pre-key is an OTR message encoded as:

 ```
 Protocol version (SHORT)